 2.1 Pronouns of Address in Ukrainian and Third-Person Singular Address

-In this chapter, I will discuss and show the difference the system of address in contemporary Ukrainian.
+In this chapter, I will discuss and show the difference the system of address in contemporary Ukrainian and English.
 In speaking of a system of address, I adopt Stone’s inclusive definition (1977: 491):

 Systems of address consist of all the possible choices open to the speaker between linguistic elements referring to the addressee, i.e. the elements to which if they are pronouns or verbs, the grammatical term ‘second person’ is applied.
 However, address forms also include nouns and noun phrases, and it is thus convenient to make a two-fold classification into nominal and pronominal address forms.
 In all second-person verbal forms the existence of the pronoun is implied if not expressed.